marcelomgarcia/export_libsafe/README.md

-# SDAIA Metadata and Files Export
+# libsafe Metadata and Files Export

 Secure Python implementation of the PHP `exportMetadataAndPublicFilesInBatches` script for exporting DSpace repository metadata and PDF files.